henryleberre/Weiss-Engine/README.md

 # Weiss

-> Weiss II is cross-platform and api-agnostic rendering engine built with c++17.
+> Weiss II is cross-platform, api-agnostic and header-only rendering engine built with c++17.
 It is intended to be a wrapper around low-level apis to make the developpement of 2D and 3D applications simpler and faster.

 ## Current Support